header 1

 School History

-Muskogee High School first opened its doors on August 19, 1970.
-It integrated the city's two segregated schools, Central High and Manual Training High.
-The best of these historical institutions combined to create a new school for modern times.
+Muskogee High School officially opened its doors on August 19, 1970, marking a major milestone in the city's history.
+The new school successfully integrated Muskogee's two segregated schools, the traditionally white Central High and the historically Black Manual Training High, combining the best of these historic institutions.
+The "open-space" architectural design, highly experimental for Oklahoma schools at the time, created a new school for modern times.

 Central High School